Early-Stage Prostate Cancer

 - Small increased risk of bladder and colon cancer

-Cryotherapy uses very cold temperatures to kill prostate cancer cells.
+Cryotherapy uses freezing temperatures to kill prostate cancer cells.

 - Used to treat localized prostate cancer (Stages T1 and T2) and recurrent cancer following radiation therapy

-- Performed under anesthesia, uses ultrasound-guided placement of cooling probes into the prostate
+- Performed under anesthesia, uses the ultrasound-guided placement of cooling probes into the prostate.

-- Hormone therapy can be used prior to cryosurgery to decrease prostate size
+- Hormone therapy can be used before cryosurgery to decrease prostate size.

 - Long-term effectiveness unknown